 The Institute schedules supervised Saturday excursions and evening activities for students to leave campus and explore various sites in Staunton and surrounding areas.
 Students may always opt out of these activities and remain on campus with a staff member for alternative activities.
 Activities will be decided based on student interest and scheduling.
 Most evenings will be filled with concerts to which students are encouraged to attend.
 A designated staff member will accompany students to and from evening concerts.
 Click here to see examples of the HeifetzPEG weekend activities.

 Over forty concerts are held during the six-weeks of the Heifetz Institute.
 Check back soon for our 2019 Festival of Concerts schedule.
 Students are encouraged to attend as many of these concerts as they can.
 If parents wish to attend these concerts, they may purchase tickets.

 What performance opportunities are available for my child?

-The HeifetzPEG Student Showcases will take place on the last day of each session in Francis Auditorium on the Mary Baldwin University campus, the “home base” for Heifetz Institute concerts.
+The HeifetzPEG Student Showcases will take place on the last two days of each session in Francis Auditorium on the Mary Baldwin University campus, the “home base” for Heifetz Institute concerts.
 Parents and students are invited to a reception immediately following the concert.

 Select HeifetzPEG students will also have the opportunity to perform during our “Stars of Tomorrow” series.